ITM Power: 2021

-In January the company sold a 24MW PEM electrolyser unit, the largest in the world, to Linde.
+In January the company sold a 24 MW PEM electrolyser unit, the largest in the world, to Linde.
 The unit will be installed at the Leuna Chemical Complex in Germany.
 Production is due to start in the second half of 2022.

-In March the company marked its first deployment in Japan with the sale of a 1.4MW electrolyser to Sumitomo Corporation.
+In March the company marked its first deployment in Japan with the sale of a 1.4 MW electrolyser to Sumitomo Corporation.

 August marked the official opening of Bessemer Park in Sheffield.
-The facility has an electrolyser manufacturing capacity of 1GW per annum, making it the largest in the world to date.
+The facility has an electrolyser manufacturing capacity of 1 GW per annum, making it the largest in the world to date.

-In October the company raised £250 million to expand manufacturing capacity to 5GW per annum by 2024.
+In October the company raised £250 million to expand manufacturing capacity to 5 GW per annum by 2024.

 2022

-Full-year results revealed that annual pre-tax losses almost doubled to £46.7m on the back of £5.6m of revenues.
-The firm admitted that it has scrapped its 5GW annual capacity target by 2025, now aiming for 1.5GW per annum by 2023.
+Full-year results revealed that annual pre-tax losses almost doubled to £46.7 million on the back of £5.6 million of revenues.
+The firm admitted that it has scrapped its 5 GW annual capacity target by 2025, now aiming for 1.5 GW per annum by 2023.
 It also scrapped its previous decision to open a second UK factory in Sheffield.
-It also announced that CEO for 13 years, Graham Cooley, would leave once a successor was appointed.
+It also announced that its CEO for 13 years, Graham Cooley, would leave once a successor was appointed.
+In December, Dennis Schulz, joined as CEO, leaving Linde Engineering, a division of Linde plc.